 SummaryAn entry-level course designed for professionals working in significantly remote settings for days or weeks.
 Wilderness Advanced First Aid is comprehensive medical training designed for remote professionals or wilderness leaders who venture into remote and challenging environments.
 Wilderness Medicine differs significantly from standard first aid courses and other training that are oriented toward urban environments.
 This course teaches how to manage medical emergencies when hospitals and rescue services may not be available for an extensive time period.
-We prepare students for emergency situations that involve prolonged patient care, severe environments, and improvised equipment. **If you are using this course to recertify a WMA WEMT it is your responsibility to let the sponsor know when registering, and to inform the instructor on the first day of class.**
+We prepare students for emergency situations that involve prolonged patient care, severe environments, and improvised equipment.

 Day 1 – Introduction/Registration; Systems Based Critical Thinking; Infection Control; Patient Assessment System; Circulatory & Respiratory Systems; Adult CPR; Basic Life Support

 Day 2 – Quiz/Case Studies; Nervous System, Spine Management; Musculoskeletal Injuries; Lifts, Moves, and Extrications; Splints – Extremities; Patient Assessment Drills

 Day 3 – Quiz/Case Studies; Thermoregulation; Bites and Stings; Lightning; Elective Topics; Wounds and Burns; Allergies and Anaphylaxis; Improvised Patient Carries; Patient Assessment Drills

 Day 4 – Case Study Review; Elective Topic; Backcountry Medicine; Medical and Legal Issues; Patient Assessment Drills; Simulations; Final Exam; Conclusion